https://www.ku.com.au/

 Surrounded by extensive walking/running tracks and athletic fields, there's plenty to do for the whole family at Delbridge Drive Reserve.

-Kids love the eagle's-nest rope climbing frame, slide, sandpit, and cute expression swing.
-Delbridge offers plenty of picnic and barbecue spaces, and there are water fountains and toilets, plus parking is a breeze.
+Children love the eagle's nest rope climbing frame, slide, sandpit, and cute expression swing.
+Delbridge offers ample picnic and barbecue areas, water fountains and toilets, and convenient parking.

 Location: 87 Delbridge Dr, Sydenham